When Living In a Cardboard Box Becomes a Serious Option…

-Upon graduating college, packing all of my things into garbage bags and arriving back at my childhood doorstep, there was one inalienable truth that became clear to me as my mother reminded me to take my shoes off when I came inside: I needed an apartment.
+Upon graduating college, packing all of my things into garbage bags and arriving back at my childhood doorstep, one inalienable truth became clear to me as my mother reminded me to take my shoes off when I came inside: I needed an apartment.
 Or a house.
 Or a condo.
 Honestly, a cardboard box would probably do.

-My friend and I were looking in the Boston area, and we wanted to cap our rent to a little bit under $1,000 each per month.
+My friend and I were looking in the Boston area, and we wanted to cap our rent at a little bit under $1,000 each per month.
 What we saw, primarily, can kindly be described as dumps and more aptly be scheduled for demolition.

 Needless to say, he did not get a brokerage fee from us.

-When I asked my friends about rent in a group chat, the consensus was that people paid “anywhere between a quarter to a half of your monthly salary usually goes to rent.”
+When I asked my friends about rent in a group chat, the consensus was that “anywhere between a quarter to a half of your monthly salary usually goes to rent.”
 This means that after rent, utilities, groceries and living expenses, we are looking at a very thin balance at the end of the month.

-I also have several friends who have opted to live at their parents’ homes.
+Several friends have opted to live with their parents.
 Some of them are dealing with student loans, which are virtually impossible to pay in tandem with rent.
 Some are home due to “extenuating circumstances” — athletes who are training, graduate students commuting to nearby schools, etc.

 So what is the big hullabaloo over millennials and housing?
 Has living away from our parents truly become something that we should aspire to in the long term rather than the short term?

-The new “data” on “millennials” (try to visualize my huge finger air quotes) is that they as a collective unit prefer to live at home.
+The new “data” on “millennials” (try to visualize my huge air quotes) suggests that they as a collective unit prefer to live at home.
 You save money, you’re living in better digs, and you get the occasional laundry basket done by mom.
 But this line of thinking bothers me — when did the question of comfort become the driving factor in housing?